Links for Palaeobotanists

 Carmen Heunisch, Niedersächsisches Landesamt für Bodenforschung, Hannover: Die Bedeutung der Palynologie für Biostratigraphie und Fazies in der Germanischen Trias. - In: Hauschke, N. & Wilde, V. (Hrsg.); 1999: Trias - eine ganz andere Welt, Europa am Beginn des Erdmittelalters (via wayback archive, in German).

-Keith Holmes, National Botanical Institute, Pretoria: Equisetalean Plant Remains from the Early to Middle Triassic of New South Wales, Australia.
-PDF file.
+W.B.K.
+Holmes (2001): Equisetalean Plant Remains from the Early to Middle Triassic of New South Wales, Australia.
+In PDF, Records of the Australian Museum, 53: 9-20.

 Yu Jianxin (2008): Floras and the evolutionary dynamics across the Permian-Triassic boundary nearby the border of Guizhou and Yunnan, South China.
 Abstract (PDF file).